 Toxicity: Non-toxic to pets and people.

 Dracaena ‘Cintho’ is a very hardy and low-maintenance plant like many from the same family.
 I like the Cintho for its large leaves with interesting textures.
-It’s slow-growing, so it won’t need much fertilizing, and it’s very drought-tolerant, meaning it can go for long periods without watering.
+It’s slow-growing, so it won’t need much fertilizing, and won’t outgrow its spot anytime soon.

 Propagation: Can be propagated through cuttings.